sisalik/automate/README.md

 More commands
 --------
 Some more built-in commands include: `Google...`, `Switch to...`, `Close...`, `Screen off`, `Sleep`, `Hibernate`.
 Some of these, such as `Switch to...` or `Google...` expect arguments (window title, search string etc.).
-Press the tab key when these commands are selected to enter the command's submenu.
+Press the Tab key when these commands are selected to enter the command's submenu.

 When automate doesn't recognise a command, it will try to execute it using the same mechanism as the Run dialog in Windows.
 Try: `msconfig`, `regedit`, `www.google.com`.

 File system navigation
 --------
 You can also use automate as a quick file explorer.
 When you start typing a directory name, such as `C:\`, automate will list the contents as autocomplete suggestions.
-Press tab to trigger autocompletion and escape to move back to the parent directory.
+Press Tab to trigger autocompletion and escape to move back to the parent directory.

 Customization
 ========